Fish

 Identifying trout species: brook, brown, rainbow, sea, marble and cutthroat

-Published: 14th of June 2023 Last updated: 22nd of June 2023
+Published: 14th of June 2023 Last updated: 25th of November 2023

 While there are numerous trout species populating the waters around the globe, this article will focus on five of the most popular: the brook trout, brown trout, rainbow trout, sea trout, marble trout, and cutthroat trout.
 These iconic species are not only a delight for anglers, but they also hold a significant place in the ecosystem and have fascinating traits that set them apart.